FactoryXCode/MfPack/MfPack/Media Servers/FxServe/Docs/RDJ-Web-Server-Setup.md

 # RDJ Web Server Setup

-RDJ and RDJ Pro can use either **Caddy** or **FxServe** for internet streaming.
+Apps like the RDJ or RDJ Pro samples, can use either **Caddy** or **FxServe** for internet streaming.
 Only one of them can run at a time because both use ports 80 and 443.

 ## Which server should I use?

 ### Use FxServe when

-- The server is mainly used for RDJ or RDJ Pro.
+- The server is mainly used for RDJ or RDJ Pro or likewise apps.
 - You want a small web server with a simple setup.
-- You only need the your radio website and live stream.
+- You only need your radio website and live stream.
 - You want to use less memory and disk space.

-FxServe is the normal choice for a new RDJ installation.
+FxServe is the normal choice for a new RDJ or other media streaming installation.

 ### Use 3th party servers like Caddy when